It’s a splendid day to find out about the many health benefits of lavender.

 Lavender has antibacterial and antiviral properties that may be effective in defending your body against different diseases like diphtheria, TB, and typhoid.

-Using lavender oil regularly can provide additional resistance to a number of different diseases.
+Using lavender oil regularly can provide additional resistance to many different diseases.

-A research that was published in the Journal of Medical Microbiology found that lavender oil is able to fight different antifungal-resistant infections.
+Research that was published in the Journal of Medical Microbiology found that lavender oil can fight different antifungal-resistant infections.